AdaCore/gnatstudio/docs/users_guide/extending.rst

 image file (of the type `jpeg, png, gif` or `xpm`) to be used as icon for the button.
 An empty `<button>` tag indicates a separator in the tool bar.

-A title can also be specified with `<title>`.
-This will be visible only if the user choses to see both text and icons (or text only) in the tool bar.
-This title also acts as a tooltip (popup help message) when the button is displayed as an icon only.

 The following example defines a new button::

   <?xml version="1.0" ?>
   <stats>
     <button action="execute my stats">
-      <title>stats</title>
       <pixmap>/my_pixmaps/button.jpg</pixmap>
     </button>
   </stats>